Egyptian court sentences top Muslim Brotherhood leader to death

 PRO-DEMOCRACY MOVEMENT BANNED

 As word spread of the death sentences, relatives screamed and cried outside the court in the town of Minya.
 "This is a corrupt government.
 This is a failed regime.
 We have no real police.
 We have no real state," said Sabah Hassan, whose son was sentenced to death.
 Others collapsed on the street as soldiers with AK-47 assault rifles standing on an armoured vehicle looked on.
 Relatives blamed Abdel Fattah al-Sisi, the general who deposed Mursi.
 The former head of military intelligence under Mubarak is expected to easily win presidential elections on May 26-27 in a country long ruled by men from the military, Mursi's time in office representing the rare exception.
-Some people chanted: "Sisi is ruling like a king" and "May God punish you for what you did".
+"Sisi is ruling like a king" and "May God punish you for what you did" some people chanted.

 Authorities have extended a crackdown to secular activists.
 A ruling on Monday banning the activities of the April 6 movement follows the imprisonment of three of its leading members last year on charges of protesting illegally.
 Charges against April 6 included "damaging the image of the state".

-(Additional reporting by Stephen Kalin and Tom Perry in Cairo, David Brunnstrom, Patricia Zengerle and Jeff Mason in Washington; Writing by Michael Georgy; Editing by Ralph Boulton, Cynthia Osterman and Ken Wills)
+(Additional reporting by Stephen Kalin and Tom Perry in Cairo, David Brunnstrom, Patricia Zengerle and Jeff Mason in Washington; Writing by Michael Georgy; Editing by Ralph Boulton and Cynthia Osterman)